AA-CubeSat-Team/soci_img/README.md

 **This is the time it takes to initialize the uCamIII, and does NOT include the time needed to boot up the hardware**

 #### Commands

+### Verification
+For each package sent by the IMG system, the last byte will be a verification byte generated using the data in that package.
+> Not yet implemented

 ## Internal States and Diagrams
 Upon power on, the system will toggle the hardware reset and attempt to establish a common baud rate with the uCamIII via the syncCamera() command.